White House says it is drafting plan to close Guantanamo

 Earnest said the White House would share the closure plan with lawmakers once it was completed.

-The Senate is debating an annual defense policy bill that would permit closure of the prison, but only if the president first submits a plan that is approved by Congress.
+The Senate is debating an annual defence policy bill that would permit closure of the prison, but only if the president first submits a plan that is approved by Congress.

 McCain says the closure proposal would have to include a plan for hearing the cases of the remaining prisoners at the camp.
 It also would need a proposal for future detention of the remaining prisoners.